 This short course will provide an introduction to how learning technologies may support student collaboration, reflection, creation, sharing and other key elements of learning and provide opportunity for you to consider how they may do so in your course and for your own professional development and research.
 The course will provide hands on experience in using several tools and provide ample time for discussion and debate about the challenges, opportunities and potential impact technology may have on your teaching practice and your students’ learning.

 Introduction to Learning Technologies is offered as both a blended course for faculty, sessional lecturers, instructors, staff and graduate students at the U of S, and a Truly Open Online Course (TOOC) for anyone, anywhere through the Canvas open course network (registration through Canvas opens on October 6).
-The resources used in this course can be accessed here.
+The resources used in the previous offering of the course can be accessed here

-- Evaluate various learning technologies in relation to their potential contribution to their students' learning
+2. Evaluate various learning technologies in relation to their potential contribution to student learning

-- Create and publish digital learning resources for use in their own teaching and learning
+3. Create and publish digital learning resources for use in teaching

-This is a blended course with most of the work to be completed online, but there will be five required in-class sessions (from 1 - 3:30 PM each date in Room the Collaborative Learning Lab, 2nd Floor, Murray Building):
+This is a blended course with most of the work to be completed online, but there will be four required in-class sessions (from 1 - 3:30 PM each date in Room the Collaborative Learning Lab, 2nd Floor, Murray Building):

 Additional "live" online sessions will take place using Google Hangouts.
 These sessions will include guest speakers and will be recorded and made available on YouTube for those unable to attend.